Arevalojj2020/PI_02/README.md

 #### Datasets that will be used: https://github.com/Arevalojj2020/PI_02/tree/main/Datasets

 The workflow consists of:
-- ETL perform and Exploratory data analysis (EDA) (https://github.com/Arevalojj2020/PI_02/blob/main/EDA.ipynb)
+- ETL perform and Exploratory Data Analysis (EDA) (https://github.com/Arevalojj2020/PI_02/blob/main/EDA.ipynb)
     + Clean and prepare the data.
     + Gather information and draw conclusions from the available attributes.
     + Combine both provided datasets to reach more accurate conclusions.